 Don’t apply pressure

 While avoiding a situation can make a phobia worse over time, it can be extremely distressing if someone is forced to face situations when they are not ready.

 Try not to put pressure on your friend or family member to do more than they feel comfortable with, or force them to face their phobia.
 It is really important to be patient with them and work at a pace they are comfortable with.

 Find out what helps

 Ask your friend or family member what you can do to help.
 For example, it might help to take them out of the situation, talk to them calmly or do breathing exercises with them.
 Often knowing that there is someone around who knows what to do if they start to feel frightened or panicked can help them feel safer and calmer.

 “I feel better if I have someone with me who knows about my anxiety and how to calm me down.
 It helps if I just focus on that person talking.”

-If your friend or family member’s phobia is becoming a problem for them, encourage them to seek appropriate treatment by talking to your family doctor or a therapist.
+If you think your friend or family member’s phobia is becoming a problem for them, encourage them to seek appropriate treatment by talking to a family doctor or therapist.

 - Offer to help them arrange a doctor’s appointment.
 See Seeking help for a mental health problem for more information on taking the first steps to getting help.
 If they are scared of leaving the house, you could suggest they ring their family doctor to find out if they will do home visits.